SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/introduction.md

 ### Bloc animations

-Bloc provides the base of an animation system with **BlAnimation** class.
+Bloc provides the base of an animation system with `BlAnimation` class.
 You can create your own animation by subclassing and customizing this class.
-Here, we'll use pre-defined animation by using **BlNumberTransition**, which allow us to create animation by defining specific value within a number range and specific time interval.
+Here, we'll use pre-defined animation by using `BlNumberTransition`, which allows us to create animation by defining specific values within a number range and specific time interval.

 Make your cross blink by defining this method as follows: